 - Muscular stiffness

-- Gait ( walking ) changes
+- Gait (walking) changes

 - Balance difficulties

-- Slow movement ( Bradykinesia )
+- Slow movement (Bradykinesia)

 - Mild tremor

 - Facial expression changes

 - Speech changes

 - Slower thinking (Bradyphrenia)

 - Unusual emotional responses

 - Noisy day breathing

 - Overnight snoring

-Magnetic Resonance Imaging (MRI) may show the 'hot cross bun' sign which suggests a diagnosis of MSA.
+Early abnormalities may not be seen on Magnetic Resonance Imaging and therefore this cannot be relied upon to confirm a diagnosis.
 As there are currently no treatments available for MSA, management of the symptoms and support for the person with the condition and their family is essential.

-This is available through the multidisciplinary team approach.A Physiotherapist will assess mobility, provide appropriate walking aids and help maintain safe mobility as long as possible.A Continence Nurse Advisor can help manage urinary symptoms.
+This is available through the multidisciplinary team approach.

-- A Speech Pathologist will assess and manage swallowing and communication changes. - An Occupational Therapist will assess and provide equipment and strategies to maintain independence. - Specialist nursing care is available through Movement Disorder and Parkinson's Clinics - Social Workers are essential in organising support systems and respite - Clinical Psychologists can assist with emotional needs and mood changes - Parkinson's Nurse Specialists also specialise in MSA.
+- A Physiotherapist will assess mobility, provide appropriate walking aids and help maintain safe mobility as long as possible. - A Continence Nurse Advisor can help manage urinary symptoms. - A Speech Pathologist will assess and manage swallowing and communication changes. - An Occupational Therapist will assess and provide equipment and strategies to maintain independence. - Specialist nursing care is available through Movement Disorder and Parkinson's Clinics - Social Workers are essential in organising support systems and respite - Clinical Psychologists can assist with emotional needs and mood changes - Parkinson's Nurse Specialists also specialise in MSA.